SoftForYou/obsly-flume/README.md

 - This fork is not guaranteed to be up to date.
 - We'll try to improve the functionality while maintaining the compatibility with the original library, but we can't guarantee it.

+## Changes

+- Be able to **duplicate your nodes**.
+- Be able to use **React components** in the `label` prop of the node.
+Before it worked but at filtering the app crashed.
+Now it will try to extract the text content of the node to filter the context menu.

 ## Guides & Examples

 [flume.dev](https://flume.dev)